Codaisseur/code-practice-BAK/README.md

 # Install dependencies with Docker
 docker-compose up install

-# Start the dev server and API
+# Start the dev server and API and the test watcher
-docker-compose up dev
+docker-compose up dev test

 # Open the app in your browser
 open http://localhost:3000